little-big-co/FluentCRM-DateTrigger/README.md

 Add the code to your functions.php or Scripts Manager

-For convenience you can simply import the json in this package.
+For convenience you can simply import the json file from this package into Advanced Scripts.

 ## Setup